Farama-Foundation/PettingZoo/README.md

 These are natively supported by RLlib.

-## Turn Based Games API
+## Turn Based Battle Games API
-Enviroments where each agent takes cycling independent turns and can get instant reward based on their action (like chess) can be modeled as a turn based game.
+Environments which cycle between individual agents (or groups of agents which simultaneously move), and can get instant reward based on their action can be modeled as a turn based game.
+A single agent example is chess.

 ```
 from pettingzoo.utils import turn_game